Recall election: Philippines

-Article 10 of the constitution of the Philippines allows for the recall of local officials.
+Article 10 of the 1987 constitution of the Philippines allows for the recall of local officials.
 The Local Government Code, as amended, enabled the application of the provisions of the constitution.
-Elected officials from provincial governors to the barangay councilors are potentially subject to recall.
-At least 25% of the electorate in a specific place must have their signatures verified in a petition in order for the recall to take place.
+Elected officials from provincial governors to the barangay (village) councilors are potentially subject to recall.
+At least 15% of the electorate in a specific place must have their signatures verified in a petition in order for the recall to take place.

 The president, vice president, members of Congress, and the elected officials of the Bangsamoro cannot be removed via recall.

-The most recent recall election above the barangay level was the 2015 Puerto Princesa mayoral recall election.